xneyder/ecs_fargate_cloudFormation/README.md

 Uses the boto3 python module to consume messages from the SQS queue in order to test the CloudWatch clear alarm and the auto scale in policy.

 ### 5. destroy.py
-This script uses the aws cli and is used to delete all the stacks and the docker images.
+This script uses the aws cli and it's purpose is to delete all the stacks and the docker images.
 - Deletes the pipeline stack.
 - Deletes the ecs stack.
 - Deletes all the images pushed to the ecr repository.